Gavin1937/encunzip/README.txt

            x        Extract zip file content with file structure. (unzip -x) Extracted filename's encoding will be the one specified by ENCODING.
                     "OUTPUTDIR" option is required for this operation.

+           p        Apply password to zipfile, this OPERATION must be add to the end of command.
+                    You also need to supply a password after it.
+                    After the password, you also need to supply the encoding of password.

        ENCODING     common encodings listing in ENCODING TABLE or other encodings like utf-8.